A Buyer’s Agent’s Perspective: What Really Happens at Open Homes in South East Queensland

 When it comes to sales agents, I’ve got one rule: never show your cards.
 My poker face is always on.
 I don’t gush about a property.
 I don’t give away the budget.
 And I certainly don’t let the agent know how perfect the home is for my clients.

-Beyond the basics—bedrooms, bathrooms, and square metreage—I’m always looking for the property’s X-factor.
+Beyond the basics, bedrooms, bathrooms, and square metreage, I’m always looking for the property’s X-factor.
 Maybe it’s the street.
 Maybe it’s the zoning.
-Maybe it’s walkability or access to future infrastructure projects.
+Maybe it’s walkability or access to future infrastructure projects in SEQ.

 I ask myself: who’s buying this home in 10 years?
 If it’s mostly first-home buyers or investors today, that’s likely your market on resale.
 The cycle repeats.
 Knowing that gives me the edge when assessing not just the purchase, but the potential exit strategy.